 We have a Code of Business Standards which underpins everything we do.
 The Code is mandatory and extends to everyone directly employed by Post Office and is reviewed every 24 months.
-Although it is reviewed every 2 years, there are ad hoc changes undertaken when required, with all changes recorded in the policy on people hub.
+Although it is reviewed every 2 years, there are ad hoc changes undertaken when required, with all changes recorded in the policy on our People Hub which is available to all direct employees.